A journey of a lifetime

 Interesting fact: It was here at Marsala that Garibaldi and his mille (a 1000 men strong militia) landed in 1860.
 Moreover, this event started the armed struggle to unify Italy.
 Further, the conflict is known as the Risorgimento.

 Indeed, we recommended that you visit Marsala in the morning.
-Specifically, the Piazza Addolorata and the Piazza del Popolo market are well worth visiting and some of the museums.
+Specifically, the Piazza Addolorata and the Piazza del Popolo market are well worth visiting, as are some of the museums.

 Valley of the Temples or Ancient Akragas

-The Valley of the Temples is the most important testimony to the ancient, classical culture of Sicily.
+The Valley of the Temples is the most important testimony to Sicily’s ancient, classical culture.
 Clearly, it represents Greek contributions during their colonization of Sicily.
-As a result, it includes Temples of Gods and Goddesses and the Necropolis and other sanctuaries outside its walls.
+As a result, it includes Temples of Gods and Goddesses, the Necropolis, and other sanctuaries outside its walls.

 Models of other temples are in the Archeological Museum in Agrigento

-In the museum, you can see remnants of The Temple of Olympian Zeus.
+In the museum, remnants of The Temple of Olympian Zeus can be seen.
 Remarkably, This is the largest Doric temple ever built.
 However, it was never completed and lay in ruins in the Valle Dei Templi with other important Greek temples.

-What is more, the site’s unique charm is a result of its blend of the cultural environment, stunning views, natural landscape, and amazing feats of architecture.
+What is more, you will be charmed by the site’s unique blend of its cultural influences, stunning views, natural landscape, and amazing feats of architecture.